jaimeblair/Bio313/README.md

 tabview contigs.fasta.vs.nt.cul5.1e5.megablast.out
 ```

-We will leave this BLAST file for now but will come back to it when we are ready to run blobtools. blobtools requires two input files, the BLAST results and a mapping file (SAM/BAM) which we will generate next.
+We will leave this BLAST running for now but will come back to it when we are ready to run blobtools. blobtools requires two input files, the BLAST results and a mapping file (SAM/BAM) which we will generate next.

 ## Read Mapping w/ BWA and samtools